wysaid/clion-cmake-formatter/docs/CONFIGURATION_VALIDATION.md

 **Rationale**:
 - 0 blank lines removes all spacing between logical sections
-- More than 20 consecutive blank lines is rarely intentional and likely indicates a mistake
+- More than 20 consecutive blank lines is rarely intentional and likely indicates a mistake- Trailing blank lines at end of file should be minimal (0-1) to avoid excessive whitespace
 ### Line Length

 | Setting | Valid Range | Default | Description |